lukasduell/dyllay/README.md

 # dyllay

-This is gonna be a simple delay plugin built with HISE.
+A simple delay plugin built with HISE.